Qazeer/InfoSec-Notes/L7/1-Methodology.md

 For more details on techniques and tools to conduct ports and services scan, refer to the `[General] Ports scan` note.

+Command that may require a long execution time, can be started using the `nohup` utility. `nohup` will start a process that remain active even after the user that launched it logged out: `nohup <COMMAND> &`.

 ###### Ping sweep

 `nmap` can be used to identify live hosts through a "ping sweep":